attekett/Surku/README.md

 --Mutators--

-Surku mutators are function that as a first argument take in at max 1KB of data from a sample file, do mutation to the data and return the result.
+Surku mutators are function that as a first argument take in at max config.chunkSize defined mount of data from a sample file, do mutation to the data and return the result.

 The input data is in form of binary-string:
 Node.js - Encoding: 'binary' - A way of encoding raw binary data into strings by using only the first 8 bits of each character.